flet-dev/serious-python/README.md

 By default, embedded Python program is run in a separate thread, to avoid UI blocking.
 Your Flutter app is not supposed to directly call Python functions or modules, but instead it should communicate via some API provided by a Python app, such as: REST API, sockets, SQLite database, files, etc.

-To constantly run on background a Python program must be blocking, for example a [Flask app](examples/flask_example) listening on `8000` port, or you can start your long-running computations in `threading.Thread` and use `threading.Event` to prevent program from exiting.
+To constantly run on background a Python program must be blocking, for example a [Flask app](example/flask_example) listening on `8000` port, or you can start your long-running computations in `threading.Thread` and use `threading.Event` to prevent program from exiting.

-Synchronous execution of Python program is also supported with `sync: true` parameter to `SeriousPython().run()` method.
+Synchronous execution of Python program is also supported with `sync: true` parameter to `SeriousPython.run()` method.
 For example, it could be a utility program doing some preperations, etc. Just make sure it's either very short or run in a Dart isolate to avoid blocking UI.

 ## Supported Python packages